0x3van/evanbot/README.md

-# evan.systems-bot
+# evan.systems bot

-## open source bot im working on ignore thanks
+### a discord bot

+a little javascript project im working on to learn discord.js and its various functionalities, feel free to fork it lol